nagarajurahul/cloud-computing-bash-scripts/itmo-544/module-05/lab.md

 ## Part 3

 Using the [Python Boto3 AWS SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html "Python Boto3 AWS SDK") you will write an autograder script for this project.
-One for the `create-env.sh` named: `create-env-grader.sh`, and one for the `destroy-env.py` named: `destroy-env-grader.py`.
+One for the `create-env.sh` named: `create-env-grader.py`, and one for the `destroy-env.py` named: `destroy-env-grader.py`.
 Print out information per item below to the screen and keep a grandtotal to print out your score out of 5.

-For the `create-env.sh`:
+For the `create-env-grader.py`:

 * Check for the existence of one Launch Template
 * Check for the existence of one Autoscaling Group
 * Check for the existence of one ELB
-* Check for the existence of three EC2 instances
+* Check for the existence of three EC2 instances tagged: **module-05**
-* Check for the existence of the EC2 instances being tagged: **module-05**
+* ~~Check for the existence of the EC2 instances being tagged: **module-05**~~
+* Check for the ELB to return an HTTP 200 upon request

-For the `destroy-env.sh`:
+For the `destroy-env-grader.py`:

 * Check for the existence of zero Launch Templates
 * Check for the existence of zero Autoscaling Groups